PRIVATE POLICY

 1. Overview

-Nicholas Sports Report is committed to protecting your privacy.
+Prime Time Report is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and protect information when you use our mobile application.
-By using Nicholas Sports Report, you agree to the practices described in this policy.
+By using Prime Time Report, you agree to the practices described in this policy.

 2. Information We Collect